Wet market: Philippines

-In the Philippines, wet markets are managed by cooperatives according to legislation such as the Cooperatives Code (RA 7160) and the Agriculture and Fisheries Modernization Act (RA 8435).
+In the Philippines, public markets are managed by cooperatives according to legislation such as the Cooperatives Code (RA 7160) and the Agriculture and Fisheries Modernization Act (RA 8435).
 The Philippine government has control over the price of some commodities sold in palengkes, especially critical foods such as rice.

-In July 2017, the digital wet market Palengke Boy was launched in Davao City to compete against traditional wet markets.
-In March 2020, the Pasig local government launched a mobile wet market to ensure access to basic goods during the COVID-19 pandemic.
+In July 2017, the digital market Palengke Boy was launched in Davao City to compete against traditional markets.
+In March 2020, the Pasig local government launched a mobile market to ensure access to basic goods during the COVID-19 pandemic.